Lupleg/ZedSolve/README.md

 ## Usage

-To use LuplegDB, follow these steps:
+To use Lupleg Database, follow these steps:

 1. Import the LuplegDB module into your project: `const LuplegDB = require('lupleg-db');`
 2. Create a new database instance: `const db = new LuplegDB();`